drupalcommerce/commerce-docs/user/pages/02.commerce1/chapter.md

 # Commerce 1.x

-For Drupal Commerce 1.x on over to [DrupalCommerce.org].

-On the site you will find a nice overview of the original 1.x build and links to all the relevant user guides.
-Linked below for your convenience as well.

 -  [User Guide] - A site builder guide with lots of screenshots that covers installation, order management, product creation, and a myriad of other topics.